 Before the end of the first week, it was crystal clear that our "virtual book club" minutes were a valuable use of time.
 In fact, the book club quickly became everyone's favorite part of the day.
 What we discovered was that even though the book is marketed towards audience members who want to learn about DevOps, the book is actually a great learning tool for any team that is responsible for producing work of any type.

 Take the WhatIs.com production team, for example.
 We produce learning content, not software applications, but it turns out we have a lot of the same pain points as the characters in the Phoenix Project.
-We decided to mirror how the book characters used kanban to manage workflow and tried out Trello to see if it helped us manage our own production workflow.
+We decided to mirror how the book characters used kanban to manage workflow and tried out the Microsoft Teams Planner app to see if kanban helped us manage our own production workflow.
 (Spoiler alert: It did!)

 Professional development resources